Driver’s License Suspension and BUI

 The Department of Motor Vehicles would like greater power to suspend a person’s license upon conviction for boating under the influence of drugs or alcohol.

-Like driving under the influence (DUI), boating under the influence (BUI) of drugs or alcohol is a crime for which the law provides various penalties.
+Like driving under the influence (DUI), boating under the influence (BUI) of drugs or alcohol is a crime for which the California law provides various penalties.
 These penalties include fines, imprisonment, completion of an alcohol or drug treatment program, and completion of a boating safety course.

-The laws against BUI are similar to those criminalizing driving under the influence and a prior BUI conviction can be used to enhance a DUI charge.
+The laws against BUI in California are similar to those criminalizing driving under the influence and a prior BUI conviction can be used to enhance a DUI charge.
 However, much as the Department of Motor Vehicles might wish otherwise, the DMV cannot suspend a person’s driver’s license based on a BUI conviction.

 California Court of Appeal Disagreed with the DMV